This post may contain affiliate links. Read the full disclosure

-If you are looking for the best things to do in Christchurch NZ, for visiting solo, with kids or as a couple, this guide to Christchurch will have you sorted!
+If you are looking for the best things to do in Christchurch with kids (or even if you’re visiting minus the family), this guide to Christchurch will have you sorted!
+Christchurch should absolutely be on your NZ bucket list, with plenty of family-friendly attractions.

 Christchurch is one of the best holiday destinations to experience with the family.
 The city comes to life with its brilliant attractions, colours, and atmosphere.